EzioTheDeadPoet/SME-FT-/README.md

 ### **What is this list trying to offer ?**

+In short this list intendeds to offer what I was searching for when moving from Skyrim Legendary Edition to Skyrim Special Edition at the end of 2019.
+It got refined and has grown ever since and became a resource...
+- for LE players to make an easy move to SE with a ready to mod setup.
+- for SE players wanting a fast ready to mod setup.

-This modlist aims to be a utility for modders, to speed up their initial MO2 setup.
+This modlist is a utility for modders, to speed up their initial MO2 setup.
-Or people who just want a vanilla experience with all the unofficial patches and fixes.
+For people who just want a vanilla experience with all the unofficial patches and fixes.

-One resource I highly recommend if you want to learn more about modding Skyrim is [this Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) on how to get started.
+If you want to learn more about modding Skyrim I recommend [this Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) on how to get started.

-This modlist comes with the most common tools and fixes for Skyrim Special Edition so modlist creators and modders have an easier way of getting a stable initial vanilla setup with only a little effort.
+This modlist comes with the most (I don't want to make the absolute claim it has all, even tho I am pretty sure) common tools and fixes for Skyrim Special Edition so modlist creators and modders have an easier way of getting a stable initial vanilla setup with only a little effort.

 Some of the mods might want to be exchanged based on personal preference and can be found in the `Optional but highly recommended mods` section.